ancat/Benchmarky/README.md

 Benchmarky
 ==========

-Most existing Python modules for sending HTTP requests are extremely Benchmarky is a small static class that makes benchmarking multiple operations at the same time really easy.
+Benchmarky is a small static class that makes benchmarking multiple operations at the same time really easy.
 Most benchmarking classes require creating some type of benchmarking object per each operation